1601-mma2013/UniLife/README.md

 3. Relevant technologies

-The technologies that we are going to use, hardwares are kinect V1/V2, a personal computer, an ultra-short projector and also a white
+The technologies that we are going to use, hardwares are kinect V1/V2, a personal computer, an ultra-short projector and also four wall hanging LED screen.

-screen.
 For the software will be Adobe After Effects and Processing.

 ### c.
 Stakeholder Interviews (internal / external)
 Understand product vision and constraints